johandersson/.LOG-hog/src/resources/help.md

 ## System tray Integration:
 - View 10 most recent logs, click one and it will open the app and focus that entry.
 - Add quick log entry directly from the tray menu.
+- **Clear Clipboard**: Immediately clear any secure .LOG-hog content from the clipboard for security.
+- Access clipboard security settings and features through the "Clipboard Security" menu option.

 ## Backup and Restore
 - **Creating Backups**: In the Settings tab, click "Backup Log File" to create a copy of your log file.
 Choose a location and filename (pre-filled with date).
 Backups preserve the encryption state of your original file.